tonethar/IGME-430-Spring-2021/README.md

       - has controls to show all features of API
       - example:
         - calls `/get-jokes?limit=5&minrating=3`
+  - **Other Pages:**
+    - at least one client-side JS page
+    - at least one client-side CSS page
+    - at least one client-side image
   - Server Code Style
     - multiple CommonJS code modules
     - all pages/files "served" by your Node.js server